johnvenkiah/CI_PP5_John_Venkiah/README.md

 22. As a user, I can register for an account on the site, so that I can gain all the site’s customer benefits

-23. As a user, If I am not signed in, I am redirected to sign in/up if I click on any of the links or buttons restricted to logged in users
+23. As a user, I am not able to access pages that require authentication if I am not signed in

 24. As a user, I have to confirm my email address to complete my account registration